SmartBear/readyapi4j/modules/cucumber/modules/cucumber4oas/README.md

 See examples of both of these under [Adding Parameters and Assertions](#adding-parameters-and-assertions) above.

-## x-bdd-then reference
+## x-cucumber-then reference

-`x-bdd-then` must be provided for a specific response and can be one of the following:
+`x-cucumber-then` must be provided for a specific response and can be one of the following:
 * a single string value
 * an array containing single string values or `then` objects containing the following properties
   * a `then` single string value